-The screen recorder uses the iOS device to record the tester interactions, touches and the tester’s voice.
-Tethered recording records tester interactions and the tester’s voice using a Macintosh computer connected to the device by cable.
+The screen recorder uses the iOS device to record the tester interactions, touches and the participant’s voice.
+Tethered recording records tester interactions and the participant's voice using a Macintosh computer connected to the device by cable.
 Touches are not recorded.

 Advantages to the iOS Screen Recorder

-- Tester holds the device in a natural way and can take the test almost anywhere.
+- Participant holds the device in a natural way and can take the test almost anywhere.